dmdavalos/MinuteChallenge/README.md

 ## Roadmap
 * Create an "Endless" mode
-* Set up leaderboards so players could compete for the highest score
+* Set up a leaderboard so players could compete for the highest score
 * Fancier animations

 ## License